Afurika024/plsqlassignment3/README.md

 ## 1. Creating a New User with All Privileges

 The first step is to create a new user with administrative privileges.
-The following query creates the user C##no_plsqlauca and grants all necessary privileges:
+The following query creates the user C##af_plsqlauca and grants all necessary privileges:

 ```sql
 CREATE USER C##af_plsqlauca IDENTIFIED BY auca;